Classes of bundles

-The Thom space of a vector bundle over a topological space is the topological space obtained by first forming the disk bundle of (unit) disks in the fibers of (with respect to a metric given by any choice of orthogonal structure) and then identifying to a point the boundaries of all the disks, i.e. forming the quotient by the sphere bundle :
+The Thom space of a real vector bundle over a topological space is the topological space obtained by first forming the disk bundle of (unit) disks in the fibers of (with respect to a metric given by any choice of orthogonal structure) and then identifying to a point the boundaries of all the disks, i.e. forming the quotient topological space by the sphere bundle :

 in Top of the sphere bundle of .
 Therefore more generally, for any n-sphere-fiber bundle over (spherical fibration), its Thom space is the the mapping cone

 of the bundle projection.

-For a compact topological space, the is a model for the one-point compactification of the total space .
+For a compact topological space, is a model for the one-point compactification of the total space .